-You can also watch the video version of this tutorial, where I go through the set up and walk through all of the programming examples below:
+Here’s the video version of this tutorial, where I go through the setup and show all of the programming examples below:

 I2C (inter-integrated circuit) is also known as the two-wire interface since it only uses two wires to send and receive data.
 Actually it takes four if you count the Vcc and ground wires, but the power could always come from another source.